College of Agricultural and Life Sciences

 Facilities of the College

 The College of Agricultural and Life Sciences is housed in seven buildings on campus and in many other facilities around the state.
 Some of the unique facilities include a child development laboratory, a state-of-the-art biotechnology research laboratory, an agricultural engineering laboratory, a food science and toxicology research center, and research farms of more than 14,000 acres for beef, dairy, sheep, plant science, a certified organic orchard, and other programs.
-In addition to facilities at Moscow, there are offices in 42 counties and 3 offices serving federally recognized tribes and research and extension centers at 9 locations throughout Idaho.
+In addition to facilities at Moscow, there are offices in 42 counties and three offices serving federally recognized tribes and research and extension centers at nine locations throughout Idaho.

 Agricultural Experiment Station